Ksyruz/cto-take-home/README.md

 ## Examples
 - **Input 1**:
   - `userintent.txt`: "I want to transfer my pension from Aviva to Fidelity."
-  - Output: A `.docx` letter recommending a pension transfer from Aviva to Fidelity.
+  - Output: a `.docx` letter recommending a pension transfer from Aviva to Fidelity.
 It must contain details from the both the Aviva and Fidelity plans.

 - **Input 2**:
   - `userintent.txt`: "I would like to consolidate my pensions into one provider."